sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 ![Figure 7](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/gini.png)

+This visualization shows the distribution of the Gini coefficient among the countries of the world, with four obvious outliers.
 While they can be a little tricky for people less fluent in data to conceptualize, I still think boxplots are a great way to clearly show outliers.
-This visualization shows the distribution of the Gini coefficient among the countries of the world, with four clear outliers.

 ##### Footnotes